RoboEpics/packman/README.md

 ### Python

-This buildpack will be selected if there is a `requirements.txt` or `runtime.txt` file in the root of your code.
+This buildpack will be selected if there is a `requirements.txt` or `runtime.txt` file in the root of your project.

 For the run phase, it expects exactly one `.py` file in your project repository that contains the Python main file (top-level scope) check: